CrunchyData/postgres-operator/docs/content/installation/other/bash.md

     pgo version --pgo-ca-cert=$PGOROOT/conf/postgres-operator/server.crt --pgo-client-cert=$PGOROOT/conf/postgres-operator/server.crt --pgo-client-key=$PGOROOT/conf/postgres-operator/server.key

-{{% notice tip %}} if you are running the Operator on Google Cloud, you would open up another terminal and run *kubectl port-forward ...* to forward the Operator pod port 8443 to your localhost where you can access the Operator API from your local workstation.
+{{% notice tip %}} if you are running PGO on Google Cloud, you would open up another terminal and run *kubectl port-forward ...* to forward the Postgres Operator pod port 8443 to your localhost where you can access the PGO API from your local workstation.
 {{% /notice %}}

 At this point, you can test connectivity between your laptop or workstation and the Postgres Operator deployed on a Kubernetes cluster as follows: